nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 If you are having difficulties managing your schedule, lesson links and notes, GULIO is the app for you.
 With the ability to store lesson details, tasks, notes and more, GULIO is a one-stop solution for all your university scheduling needs.

+This guide is written for users like you, for reference when there is a particular feature that you are unsure of how to use.
+It provides all the necessary information required for you to fully utilize GULIO's capabilities.

 &nbsp;

 ----